catc0pterSE/UIShowcase/README.md

 Small UI case.
 Several 3d objects spawned in world and an object card for each object generated in menu.
 You can select cards and control transparency of selected objects and enable/disable them.
-Developed as test rask for job application.
+Developed as test task for job application.